Code-Institute-Submissions/FiveStar-Tech/README.md

   * **Implementation**: I used **Bootstrap** throughout the project to ensure **maximum** responsiveness.
 Tested with **Chromium Dev Tools** and [Lambdatest](https://www.lambdatest.com/).

   * **Results**: Responsiveness was as expected, except for the **Navbar**, which didn't collapse on click.
-I eventually found a simple working solution from a fellow students [byllsa](https://github.com/byIlsa/Aloy-from-outcast-to-heroine/blob/master/assets/js/scripts.js) project.
+I eventually found a simple working solution from a fellow student [byIlsa](https://github.com/byIlsa/Aloy-from-outcast-to-heroine/blob/master/assets/js/scripts.js) project.

   * **Verdict**: After resolving the Navbar issue, everything was responsive.
 This test **passed**.